 Securities and Advisory Services offered through LPL Financial.
 A Registered Investment Advisor, Member FINRA/SIPC.

-Statements in this press release regarding the Company’s future operating results and plans, including the amount and timing of future asset onboarding from Allen & Co. and future run-rate EBITDA accretion**, as well as any other statements that are not related to present facts or current conditions or that are not purely historical, constitute forward-looking statements.
-These forward-looking statements are based on the historical performance of the Company and Allen & Co. and the Company’s plans, estimates and expectations as of September 19, 2019.
-Forward-looking statements are not guarantees that the future levels of assets onboarded, results, plans, intentions or expectations expressed or implied by the Company will be achieved.
-Matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, legislative, regulatory, competitive and other factors, which may cause levels of assets onboarded, actual financial or operating results, levels of activity, or the timing of events, to be materially different than those expressed or implied by forward-looking statements.
-In particular, the Company can provide no assurance that the assets reported as serviced by Allen & Co.’s financial advisors will be onboarded to the Company’s platform.
-Important factors that could cause or contribute to such differences include: difficulties and delays in onboarding the clients of Allen & Co.’s advisors, which could negatively affect the Company’s ability to realize revenue or expense synergies or other expected benefits of the transaction; the choice by clients of Allen & Co.’s advisors to terminate their accounts or not to open brokerage and/or advisory accounts at the Company; the Company’s success in implementing its employee affiliation model; changes in general economic and financial market conditions, including retail investor sentiment; fluctuations in the value of assets under custody; effects of competition in the financial services industry, including competitors’ success in recruiting Allen & Co.’s advisors and their clients; and the other factors set forth in Part I, “Item 1A.
-Risk Factors” in LPL’s 2018 Annual Report on Form 10-K and any subsequent SEC filing.
-Except as required by law, the Company specifically disclaims any obligation to update any forward-looking statements as a result of developments occurring after the date of this press release, even if its estimates change, and you should not rely on those statements as representing the Company’s views as of any date subsequent to September 19, 2019.
+Statements in this press release regarding the Company’s future financial and operating results and plans, including its ICA yield outlook and future run-rate EBITDA*** accretion from Allen & Company asset onboarding, as well as any other statements that are not related to present facts or current conditions or that are not purely historical, constitute forward-looking statements.
+These forward-looking statements are based on the historical performance of the Company and Allen & Company and the Company’s plans, estimates and expectations as of December 17, 2019.
+Forward-looking statements are not guarantees that the results, plans, intentions or expectations expressed or implied by the Company will be achieved.
+Matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, legislative, regulatory, competitive and other factors, which may cause actual financial or operating results, levels of activity, or the timing of events, to be materially different than those expressed or implied by forward-looking statements.
+Important factors that could cause or contribute to such differences include: the choice by clients of Allen & Company’s advisors to terminate their accounts at the Company; the Company’s success in implementing its employee affiliation model; changes in general economic and financial market conditions, including retail investor sentiment and short-term interest rates; fluctuations in the value of assets under custody; effects of competition in the financial services industry, including competitors’ success in recruiting Allen & Company’s advisors and their clients; and the other factors set forth in Part I, “Item 1A.
+Risk Factors” in the Company’s 2018 Annual Report on Form 10-K and any subsequent SEC filings.
+Except as required by law, the Company specifically disclaims any obligation to update any forward-looking statements as a result of developments occurring after the date of this press release, even if its estimates change, and you should not rely on those statements as representing the Company’s views as of any date subsequent to December 17, 2019.

 ***Non-GAAP Financial Measure